 School refusal is typically linked to anxiety in the child, and is often associated with early separation anxiety and/or generalised anxiety disorder (persistent worrying across a range of issues).
 School refusal can become an entrenched on-going issue.
 It can become more difficult to address in the later years of schooling because the anxiety may be based on a distant anxious memory and staying at home may have become a comfortable habit.

 School refusal is different from truancy.
 Parents of the school refuser generally know their child is not at school, while those of a child who truants may not.
 The child who truants avoids school because they want to engage in activities (often antisocial in nature) that are typically outside both school and home.
 The school refuser often wants to be at school but cannot summon the courage to go.
 School refusal is also different from school withdrawal, where a parent or parents either condone or collude with the child to stay home.

 Behaviours of school refusers

 Children who school refuse may exhibit the following signs:

-- Gastrointestinal upset- e.g. stomach aches, nausea, vomiting, diarrhoea
+- Gastrointestinal upset- e.g. stomach aches, nausea, vomiting, diarrhea

 - Rapid heartbeat